opnfv/yardstick/docs/userguide/apexlake_framework/apexlake_api.rst

         - **deployment_configuration**
             ( dict[string] = list(strings) ) ) Dictionary of parameters
-            representing the deployment configuration of the workload
+            representing the deployment configuration of the workload.

             The key is a string corresponding to the name of the parameter, the value is a list of strings representing the value to be